Washing The Undercarriage Of a Car? Here’s How To Do It

 Before you start washing, you should ensure that all the equipment is properly connected and that it’s working.

-If you don’t have a pressure washer and the undercarriage cleaner, just prepare a garden hose, but also prepare yourself to end-up wet since you’ll have to bend down to grasp all the undercarriage parts (that’s the main reason why I recommend using specialized tools such as undercarriage washer).
+If you don’t have a pressure washer and the undercarriage cleaner, just prepare a garden hose, but also prepare yourself to end up wet since you’ll have to bend down to grasp all the undercarriage parts (that’s the main reason why I recommend using specialized tools such as undercarriage washer).

-It may be hard to reach all the areas, but usually, it’s easy to spray an APC on the most important ones such as wheel surrounding areas, suspension, springs, exhaust, etc. After applying, let it sit there for a minute or two, and then proceed with the washing.
+It may be hard to reach all the areas, but usually, it’s easy to spray an APC on the most important areas, such as wheel wells, suspension, springs, exhaust, etc.

-3. Thoroughly Wash The Undercarriage
+3. Wash The Undercarriage

 Now that everything’s set up, you should power on your tools and get to the work.

 By using an undercarriage cleaner, slowly go around the car and thoroughly wash each part of the undercarriage.
-Start from the edges, and slowly push the cleaner to the middle of the car.
+Start from the edges and slowly push the cleaner to the middle of the car.

 So, from one side, you’ll be reaching the middle of the vehicle only, and then you should go around the car and do the same, so in the end, everything is completely clean.
-Pay specific attention to wheels and surrounding areas, because it’s where most of the dirt is trapped.

-For those of you who don’t have the needed equipment, you can use a garden hose gun nozzle, and wash the undercarriage with it.
+For those of you who don’t have the needed equipment, you can use a garden hose gun nozzle and wash the undercarriage with it.
 You’ll probably be wet by doing so, but I suppose it’s not a big deal.

-After washing the undercarriage, I suggest you let your car dries for around 30 minutes.
+After washing the undercarriage, I suggest you let your car dry for around 30 minutes.
 That should be enough time for all the water to get out of the crevices, especially some electric parts such as ABS sensors, etc.

 Why It’s Important To Use The Undercarriage Cleaner/Washer?